Overview

 60° 54′ N, 07° 12′ E

-The wooden platform juts 30 meters from the mountainside and it is one of the most photographed viewpoints in the region.
+The wooden platform protrudes 30 meters from the mountainside and it is one of the most photographed viewpoints in the region.
 And we can easily see why.
 The panoramic view over the fjord and the surrounding mountains is just breathtaking.

 2. Bondhusvatnet